-5.4.1 The residents and the Sub-Group have concerns in relation to the highway network in the Parish and its inability to cope with the current demand and future planned growth.
+- 5.4.1 Hampton Magna is a very safe place to live and whilst accepting the need to assist in providing additional housing we should work to maintain the safety of our neighbourhood.
+Access to and from the village via Old Budbrooke Road supports the safety of the village from a road safety and designing out crime perspectives and we should retain a safe village by creating a new link or links around the village directly from Old Budbrooke Road to access to and from the new developments paid for by the developers.
+This would be a positive step to allaying many fears and concerns expressed by residents at recent public meetings. - 5.4.2 The residents and the Sub-Group have concerns in relation to the highway network in the Parish and its inability to cope with the current demand and future planned growth.
 The current limited number of routes in to and out of the Parish are already subject to lengthy delays during rush hours, particularly in the morning.
-In addition,

-- a) The safety of all roads users will not be compromised - b) There will be no demonstrable adverse impact on the capacity and operation of the local highway network - c) There is adequate off road parking to serve the development in accordance with Policy D - d) There is safe access, egress and appropriate visibility to serve the development and - e) Existing on-street parking problems are not exacerbated by the development. - 5.4.2 The NPPF states at Paragraph 29 that transport policies have an important role to play in facilitating sustainable development, but also in contributing to wider sustainability and health objectives.
-It also states at paragraph 30, that encouragement should be given to solutions which support reductions in greenhouse gas emissions and reduce congestion. - 5.4.3 Policy TR3 of the Warwick Local Plan (2011-2029) states that contributions towards transport improvements will be sought from all development that will lead to an increase in traffic on the road network.

-- 5.4.4 In the survey of parishioners in respect of the question "What residents do not like about the planned new homes in Hampton Magna" the largest number of respondents expressed their concerns that development would increase traffic pollution, damage the village atmosphere, busier more dangerous with more cars pre and post development. - 5.4.5 Local residents depend more on cars and vans than elsewhere, with 92.5% of households having access to one or more vehicles, compared to 81.5% in Warwick District and 74.2% across England. - 5.4.6 As employment opportunities within the parish are limited, it is highly likely that most of the new residents will also commute by car to work outside of the parish, raising further concerns re increased traffic congestion and pollution.
+In addition, there were concerns raised about traffic speeds and, further increases in volumes and parking issues generated by Warwick Parkway. - 5.4.3 The NPPF states at Paragraph 29 that transport policies have an important role to play in facilitating sustainable development, but also in contributing to wider sustainability and health objectives.
+It also states at paragraph 30, that encouragement should be given to solutions which support reductions in greenhouse gas emissions and reduce congestion. - 5.4.4 Policy TR3 of the Warwick Local Plan (2011-2029) states that contributions towards transport improvements will be sought from all development that will lead to an increase in traffic on the road network. - 5.4.5 In the survey of parishioners in respect of the question "What residents do not like about the planned new homes in Hampton Magna" the largest number of respondents expressed their concerns that development would increase traffic pollution, damage the village atmosphere, busier more dangerous with more cars pre and post development. - 5.4.6 Local residents depend more on cars and vans than elsewhere, with 92.5% of households having access to one or more vehicles, compared to 81.5% in Warwick District and 74.2% across England. - 5.4.7 As employment opportunities within the parish are limited, it is highly likely that most of the new residents will also commute by car to work outside of the parish, raising further concerns re increased traffic congestion and pollution. - 5.4.8 Many residents consider an additional link road would be an option to alleviate traffic congestion.
+This could also be achieved via Henley Road.
+Access to the village from the new developments for pedestrians and cyclists could be achieved via linking cycle and footpaths into the existing roadways which would help to integrate the village whilst protecting all residents from the impact of vehicles and increased risks to road safety.